GlistEngine/GlistEngine/README.md

 ## Version

-GlistEngine has a [semantic versioning system](https://semver.org/).
+GlistEngine follows the [semantic versioning system](https://semver.org/).
 The current version is 0.1.2